 Assassination Classroom is a slice-of-life anime about the moral of each episode that usually revolves around essential life lessons.
 It’s both an action and school comedy, full of mentally unwell power levels from all over Japan!

 Check Out: 14 Must Watch Anime If You Like Assassination Classroom

 When high school student Houtarou Oreki’s sister forces him to join the Classics Club, he wasn’t expecting much.
 However, he quickly realizes how deep-rooted history is when a 45-year-old mystery surrounding their club room arises, and he gets dragged into it reluctantly.

 Accompanied by his fellow club members, the knowledgeable Satoshi Fukube, the stern but benign Mayaka Ibara, and Eru Chitanda– a girl who would be most content in this field of study if not for its lack of fulfillment- Oreki, must combat deadlines and lack of information with resourcefulness and hidden talent.
-From solving small side cases to finding truth buried beneath dust created years before them, they go on their adventures together as partners in crime-fighting through mysteries!
+From solving small side cases to finding truth buried beneath dust created years before them, they go on their adventures together as partners in offense-fighting through mysteries!